All-Party Political Leadership Essential in Creating a Safe Politics

 We welcome the Ceann Comhairle’s calls for zero tolerance for abuse and political violence towards politicians, candidates and canvassing teams and for supports to encourage reporting.

 “Democracy thrives on political debate and discourse, and the exchange of diverse political views.
-But there is a point where disagreement crosses a line to behaviours that are not acceptable and should be not be tolerated, either online or in person.
+But there is a point where disagreement crosses a line to behaviours that are not acceptable and should not be tolerated, either online or in person.
 The report contains some clear, tangible recommendations.
 They will need robust implementation, resourcing and the strengthening, as required, of the new powers of the Electoral Commission and Coimisún na Mean, and of the role of An Garda Síochána in safeguarding those in political life.

 “We also welcome the report’s acknowledgement that abuse is increasingly normalised, particularly online, and is often driven by misogyny, sexism, racism and intolerance.
 Addressing these challenges is broader than politics.
 In fact it requires a high level of strategic leadership and collaboration across government, politics generally and the wider community.
 Nonetheless, the responsibility of those involved in politics, at all levels, to ensure civility in political conduct is a key building block to a safer politics and to pushing back the tide of abuse.